 About £600,000 has already been promised by the Wessex Regional Flood and Coastal Committee and the Environment Agency.

-The council has said it hopes the sum will encourage others to contribute.'Extreme conditions'
+The council has said it hopes the sum will encourage others to contribute.

 The dredging fund was put together after widespread flooding left businesses waterlogged three times in 2012 and left farmland under water for 12 months.